russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

 "Oh, I couldn't," Jason says.

 "Yes.
-Vehy specia'.
-Bing you specia' happy ruck."
+Vey specia’.
+Bing you specia' happy luck."

 "Special luck, huh?"

 Bringing the fish bowl back under his arm, the old man leans in conspiratorially.
 "This specia' fish it... magic."

-"It's magic."
+“Magic?“

 From behind him, Jason hears Jess, his best friend, let out a giggle.

 "No, no. Magic fish.
 You listen, see.
-I have maaaaany cats.
-No cat catch this fish.
-No cat."
+I have maaaaany cats.”
+The shopkeep waves his arm wide.
+There are indeed a lot of cats in the shop.
+“No cat catch this fish.
+No cat eva’.”

 "Cats can't catch this fish?"
+Jason asks.

 Jess mumbles, "It's almost a tongue twister."

 "No!
 Nothing catch!
 He magic.
 See?"
 The old man holds the bowl out to Jason.
 "You try catch!"

-Yeah right, he thinks, like he's gonna' stick his hand in a fish bowl and look like a moron because he can't catch a stupid fish trapped in a fish bowl.
-"No, no. I believe you."

-To Jess, "It'd be fun to put it in the tub."
+“I think...
+I, well...
+I believe you."
+Then, To Jess, "It'd be fun to put it in the tub."

 Jess laughs, "Ye-ah!
 That'd be cool."